Prerequisites

 - Open Magisk and go to the Plugins section.

-- Click “Install from storage” and select Cert-Fixed.zip from the Download folder (/sdcard/Download)
+- Click “Install from storage” and select Cert-Fixed.zip from the Download folder (/sdcard/Download).

 - Wait for the plugin to install.
 When done, click “Reboot” to reboot the device.

-- After a reboot, the Burp Suite CA certificate (“Portswigger CA”) should now be installed as a system certificate.
+- After a reboot, the Burp Suite CA certificate (“PortSwigger CA”) should now be installed as a system certificate.

-- If you don’t need to install any other system certificates, make sure to disable the plugin to avoid installing system certificates by mistake.
+- The Cert-Fix plugin will copy any user certificate as system certificate on boot.
+If you don’t need to install any other system certificates, make sure to disable the plugin to avoid installing system certificates by mistake.

 Android 12-13

-- Convert the certificate.
+Step 2 (continued) – Convert the certificate

 - Rename the file with the output hash from the last command.
-For example, if the hash is 9a5ba575, then rename the file as 9a5ba575.0.

-- Install the certificate
+Step 3 – Install the certificate

 - You will need ADB to proceed.
-Please refer to Genymotion Device on-line documentation for more information.

 - adb root